-- Now using the drop-down menu select what type of formatting you want to use, Excel provides some predefined options so you can use one of those or choose Custom Format if you wish to format cells using your own preference.
+- Using the drop-down menu select the type of formatting you want to use, Excel provides some predefined options so you can use one of those or choose Custom Format if you wish to format cells using your own formatting choices.

-- You will see that Excel is showing you a live preview of the result with the data in your worksheet
+- You will see that Excel is showing you a live preview of the result in the data on your worksheet.

 - Any data which meets the criteria you have set in the conditional formatting rule will now be highlighted:

-- To edit the formatting or criteria you have set, highlight the column or range of data you need to change and click the Conditional Formatting button again from the Home tab, then choose Manage Rules
+- Highlight the column or range of data you need to change and click the Conditional Formatting button again from the Home tab, then choose Manage Rules.

 - The Conditional Formatting Rules Manager will appear:

-- Once complete click OK to close the Edit Formatting Rule dialog box
+- Once complete click OK to close the dialog box.

-Now go and experiment with the other Conditional Formatting options that are available.
+There are some amazing options in conditional formatting so it’s worth taking the time to experiment with the other options.
 I personally find the Top/Bottom rules are very useful as are the Data Bars and Icon Sets.